 It’s possible that previous to reading this, you may not have considered this demographic.
-However, making the web experience accessible for everyone is an important part in not only spreading your message, but making the world a better place to live for people who struggle with some sort of impairment.
+However, making the web experience accessible for everyone is an important part of not only spreading your message but making the world a better place for people who struggle with an impairment.

 Visual impairment is also more common than you might think.
 An estimated 4.5% of the population experiences color blindness, 4% struggles with low vision, and 0.6% is legally blind.
 Visual difficulties are common enough that they’re worth considering when undertaking a web design.